alnitak/flutter_soloud/README.md

 There are 3 examples:
+*(to use microphone on MacOs or iOS you should add audio input permission in the example app)*

 **The 1st** is a simple use-case to show how to play a sound and how to activate the capture.